10 'Udderly' Fascinating Facts About Cows

-Cows dot fields and pastures across many countries, and cow products are valued and consumed worldwide because their production of milk and meat isn't seasonal, as crops usually are.
-Cow products can also be preserved for extended use, such as butter, cheese, and smoked or cured meats.
+Cows dot fields and pastures across many countries.
+Their products—which can be preserved for extended use, such as butter, cheese, and smoked or cured meats—are valued and consumed worldwide.
 And, scientists are still finding new uses for the roughly 80 pounds of manure that a dairy cow produces daily.
 Chew the cud over these 10 facts about bovines.

 1. COWS ARE KILLERS.

-An ABC News report cited a 2012 study, published in Wilderness and Environmental Medicine, which found that cattle cause an average of 22 deaths per year.
+As ABC News reported, a 2012 study published in Wilderness and Environmental Medicine found that cattle cause an average of 22 deaths per year.
 Sharks, on the other hand, kill about six people per year.
 It sounds like SyFy should have made Cownado instead.

 2. COW TIPPING IS JUST A MYTH.